overture-stack/website/markdown/documentation/score/docker-install/configuration/authentication.md

 #### Policies

 Policies are rules that determine who can access resources based on certain conditions.
 They encapsulate the logic to decide whether to grant or deny access.
 Policies can be based on group membership, user attributes, or time-based conditions.
-For more information see [inset](relvant-doc)
+For more details, checkout the following [Keycloak documentation](https://www.keycloak.org/docs/latest/authorization_services/index.html#policy)

 ![New Policy](../../assets/new-policy.png)